mvolkmann/blog/src/web-dev-tips.md

 HTML elements are represented by
 Document Object Model (DOM) objects in memory.
 DOM objects have a `style` property whose value is an object.
-The keys of this object are camelCased CSS property names and the values are the values of those CSS properties.
+The keys of this object are camelCased CSS property names, and the values are the values of those CSS properties.

 Using JavaScript, new properties can be added to the `style` objects and existing ones can be modified or deleted.